malariagen/fits/documentation/processes.md

 Manual imports and updates have taken place directly in the database.
 Manual changes will continue to resolve conflicts between different data sources, and establish a "truth set".

-Manually altered data can be annotated as to the date/reason of the edit.
+Manually altered data can, and should, be annotated as to the date/reason of the edit.

 ## FITS command line tool
-All automated data import into FITS currently flows through the FITS command line tool ([source](https://github.com/wtsi-team112/fits/tree/master/src)), especially the `update_sanger` sub-command.
+All automated data import into FITS currently flows through the [FITS command line tool](https://github.com/malariagen/fits/blob/master/documentation/fits_command_line_tool.md), especially the `update_sanger` sub-command.
 For implementation details, please see the relevant code.

 The `sanity_checks` sub-command can perform some sanity checks (e.g. metadata that should have only one value but has more, such as "requested insert size").
+This should become a regular review process post MVP V1.

 ## Data sources
 ### MLWH (Multi-LIMS Warehouse)